Renewable Energy In Germany: What You Should Know

-Germany has gradually been phasing out its use of fossil fuels in the electricity sector, targeting to reduce the emissions used in this sector by nearly 60% by 2030.
-They are among the early adopters of renewable energy, going as far back as the 1990s.
+Germany is one of the signatories of the Paris Agreement.
+It has, over the years, been phasing out the use of fossil fuels in the electricity sector, setting a target of reducing the emissions used in this sector by nearly 60% by 2030.
+They are among the early adopters of the importance of renewable energy, going as far back as the 1990s.

-In 2020, Germany’s gross electricity generation from renewable sources peaked at 251 terawatt-hours bringing it closer to becoming a major contributor to the European Union’s efforts to reach carbon neutrality by 2050.
+In 2020, Germany's gross electricity generation from renewable sources peaked at 251 terawatt-hours bringing it closer to becoming a major contributor to the EU's efforts to reach carbon neutrality by 2050.

-Although wind power is the primary source of renewable energy in Germany, offshore wind farms only recently contributed to this energy sector.
+Although wind power is Germany's primary source of renewable energy, offshore wind farms only recently contributed to this energy sector.
 On the other hand, Hydropower contributes the least to the energy generation sector in Germany with a steady decline from the 2000s.
 With the expansion of the wind energy sector, employment has also increased, leading to nearly 121,000 employees as of 2020.

 This energy mix works well for Germany as it does not have to rely on only one source of renewables and can function adequately with the options at its disposal.